pauloohaha/mmwave-radar-from-first-taste-to-give-up/Learining Guide and reference.md

 Located at mmwave_industrial_toolbox_<ver>\docs\hardware_guides.
 It includes how to set the hardware switches on the EVM module and MMWAVEICBOOST to set the radar EVM operate at stand alone mode or debug mode.
 The [video version](https://training.ti.com/hardware-setup-mmwaveicboost-and-antenna-module) is also helpful.

 2. [Programming Chirp Parameters in TI Radar Devices](https://www.ti.com/lit/pdf/swra553)
 This document describes how to set the chirp parameters in details.
+It also introduce the concept of chirps, profiles, frames, subframes and so on.
+It provide a guidline of how to set the BSS through APIs.

 3. [Radar Hardware Accelerator](https://www.ti.com/lit/swru526)
 This document introduce the hardware accelerator in details.